Mehrdadghassabi/Gracc/README.md

 its simple gui implemented with JavaFX using EventHandler for background threads <br />
 the gui needs to be developed in next phases <br />

-there is three packages in this project <br />
 # ElectricalCircuit:
 in this approach we should assume the electrical circuit as gates I implemented battery and resistor but the capacitors and ... would be added in the next phases